All-in-One Facebook Scraper avatar

 🛒 Facebook Marketplace Scraper (works best with cookies)

-• 🏷️ Listing title, price, and description
+• 🏷️ Listing title, price, and listing description (full body text) — populated via per-listing detail-page enrichment

 • 📦 Item condition — mapped to human-readable strings: "New", "Used - Like New", "Used - Good", "Used - Fair", "Refurbished"